Search engine optimization (SEO), according to our definition, is:

 Seth Besmertnik / CEO, Conductor

 There is one simple answer to this: give your customers value.
-If you know what your customers need/want and give it to them, you will win in SEO tremendously in 2018 and beyond.
+If you know what your customers need/want and give it to them, you will win in SEO tremendously.

 There is only one algorithm that matters: Your customers – and their hearts, minds, and souls.